 Quality Assurance/Quality Control

-Results of compliance industry monitoring are important to Alberta Environment and Parks (AEP), as they verify the general environmental performance of an industrial operation.
+Results of compliance industry monitoring are important to the Alberta government, as they verify the general environmental performance of an industrial operation.
 The results also help the department assess compliance with specific performance requirements.
 Government and industry both have a stake in ensuring the reliability of compliance monitoring information.

 It should be noted that it is a serious offence to fail to provide monitoring information or to provide false information.

 The Alberta government undertakes the following quality assurance and quality control activities related to compliance monitoring data:

 - Establishes specific monitoring protocols, for example, the Alberta Stack Sampling Code and Air Monitoring Directive

 - Inspects industries